- Abnormalities of the Pupil

 Congenital

-B2: alleviation or palliation; normally no referral (due to high rate of spontaneous resolution during the first 12 months of life; children with unilateral obstruction may benefit from early probing by ophthalmologist)
+B2: alleviation or palliation; normally no referral (due to high rate of spontaneous resolution during the first 12 months of life; children with unilateral obstruction or persistent symptoms over 12 months may benefit from probing)

 Acquired